Companies in Africa have committed to sourcing 100% of their electricity from renewable sources by 2030.

 Energy Attribute Certificates (EACs) allow verification of renewable consumption, localisation of impact, and—when paired with better data—progress toward high-integrity claims.
 Good data also helps system planners: credible demand signals from buyers inform grid upgrades, storage siting, and interconnection priorities.

 "I've seen the gaps up close.
-For four years, I led the expansion of International Renewable Energy Certificates (I-RECs) across Africa—an energy attribute certificate (EAC) system that tracks the renewable attributes of electricity—and I saw the disconnects across policy, finance, permitting and procurement that hold back clean energy at scale.
+For four years, I led the expansion of International Renewable Energy Certificates (I-RECs)—an energy attribute certificate (EAC) system that tracks the renewable attributes of electricity across Africa, growing country coverage from 8 to 21 nations and anchored I-RECs in energy ministries— I saw the disconnects across policy, finance, permitting and procurement that hold back clean energy at scale.
 These barriers must become bridges."

 — Enam Akoetey, Founder